MarcWoodyard/Raspberry-Pi-Climate-Control/README.md

 # Raspberry Pi Climate Control

-A simple Java program that turns on or off an old push button AC unit when the room reaches a certain temperature.
+A simple Java program that turns on or off an old push button AC unit when the room reaches a certain temperature + some advanced features.

 <p align="center">
   <img width="460" height="300" src="https://raw.githubusercontent.com/MarcWoodyard/Raspberry-Pi-Climate-Control/master/screenshot.png">